-Brad has extensive experience counseling clients holding a broad spectrum of technologies and intellectual property rights.
-He helps clients of all shapes and sizes protect, license, transfer, and enforce their trademarks, patents, copyright-protected materials, Internet domain names and trade secrets.
+Brad helps clients of all shapes and sizes – holding a broad spectrum of products and technologies – protect, license, transfer, and enforce their trademarks, patents, copyright-protected materials, Internet domain names and trade secrets.
 Brad clears, registers, and enforces trademarks in the U.S. and internationally, including litigation in federal courts and in opposition and cancellation proceedings before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office.
 Brad helps clients pinpoint, protect, and generate profit from their intellectual property rights.

 Brad is involved in drafting and negotiating complex agreements involving the acquisition, protection and licensing of intellectual property rights, as well as confidentiality, invention assignment and nondisclosure agreements.
 He also works with clients in recovering pirated domain names and halting the infringement of intellectual property rights on the Internet.